-Download the Azalea Trail 2021 Brochure (PDF), which includes a map of the 11-acre Ruby M. Mize Azalea Garden, with more than a mile of trails winding beneath tall pines, plus the Southern Indica Trail, Evergreen Azalea Trail, and Fashion Azalea Trails highlighted below.
+The Azalea Trail 2023 includes the 11-acre Ruby M. Mize Azalea Garden, with more than a mile of trails winding beneath tall pines, plus the Southern Indica Trail, Evergreen Azalea Trail, and Fashion Azalea Trails highlighted below.
 These three trails total 25 miles of driving routes through beautifully landscaped residential areas.
 Each path starts at the Visitor Center near the Nacogdoches Fire Museum.

 If you wish to walk the Ruby M. Mize Azalea Garden, start at the north or west entrance and follow the signs noting over 8,500 flowering azaleas, camellias, ornamental trees, and shrubs.

-Pro Tips: Watch for dates to be announced for the Little Princess Tea Party at the Mize Azalea Garden with treats, fairy gardens, magic, and merriment.
+Pro Tip: Watch for dates to be announced for the Little Princess Tea Party at the Mize Azalea Garden with treats, fairy gardens, magic, and merriment.

 3. The Southern Indica Trail

-The eight-mile Southern Indica Trail featuring Indica azaleas leads you past the Durst-Taylor Historic House and Garden, the second oldest building in town.
+The 8-mile Southern Indica Trail featuring Indica azaleas leads you past the Durst-Taylor Historic House and Garden, the second oldest building in town.
 The Stone Fort Museum is a replica of the 1779 military fort.
 Plus, you’ll see the Nacogdoches Railroad Depot and the Old University Building, dating back to 1859.
-This trail starts at the Visitor Center near the Nacogdoches Fire Museum and is marked on this map (PDF).
+This trail starts at the visitor center near the Nacogdoches Fire Museum and is marked on this map.

 4. The Evergreen Azalea Trail

 The Evergreen Azalea Trail winds nine miles along the evergreen azaleas.
 It steers you by the Mast Arboretum and Oak Grove Cemetery, the final resting place of Thomas Jefferson Rusk, judge, statesman, Sam Houston’s secretary of war, and the signer of the Texas Declaration of Independence, and three other notable signers.
-This trail starts at the Visitor Center near the Nacogdoches Fire Museum and is marked on this map (PDF).
+This trail also starts at the visitor center near the fire museum.

 5. The Fashion Azalea Trail

-Follow the eight-mile-long Fashion Azalea Trail that leads you past the Gayla-Mize Garden with walking trails and many native plants and Demonstration Garden, featuring a butterfly garden, azaleas, and camellias.
+Follow the 8-mile-long Fashion Azalea Trail that leads you past the Gayla-Mize Garden with walking trails and many native plants and Demonstration Garden, featuring a butterfly garden, azaleas, and camellias.
 Zion Hill Baptist Church, which you’ll pass on this trail, is home to one of the oldest African American Baptist congregations in Texas.
-This trail starts at the Visitor Center near the Nacogdoches Fire Museum and is marked on this map (PDF).
+This trail also starts at the visitor center near the Nacogdoches Fire Museum.

 6. Tyler Dobbs Trail And The Lindsey Trail

-The Azaleas and Spring Flower Trails in Tyler (hosted this year March 19 to April 4) boast a floral wonderland of blooming azaleas, dogwoods, tulips, and daffodils, and later in April, you’ll see roses all over the city.
-For maps of the trails, download Tyler’s 62nd Azalea and Spring Flower Trail Brochure (PDF) here.
+The Azaleas and Spring Flower Trails in Tyler, hosted this year from March 24–April 9, boast a floral wonderland of blooming azaleas, dogwoods, tulips, and daffodils.
+Later in April, you’ll see roses all over the city.

 Tyler hosts two azalea trails: The Tyler Dobbs Trail and The Lindsey Trail, both named after streets.
 Each route is about 10 miles long, winding different paths through the beautiful Azalea National Historic District.